eslint/markdown/docs/rules/no-multiple-h1.md

 ## When Not to Use It

 If you have a specific use case that requires multiple h1 headings in a single Markdown document, you can safely disable this rule.
-However, this is rarely recommended.
+However, this is not recommended.

 ## Prior Art